 Fall 2016 – Spring 2018

 I joined the Master of Biotechnology program in Fall 2016 with the concentration of biopharmaceuticals/engineering biotechnology.
-I have only been in this program for one semester, but I have already been impressed by this program in many different aspects.
-The most impressive thing is the flexibility of the program as there is a wide range of courses that I can choose to fit my interest and career planning.
+I have already been impressed by this program in many different aspects.
+The most impressive thing is the flexibility of the program as there is a wide range of courses that I can choose to fit my interest and future planning.

 My undergraduate study focused on natural science.
 By taking the course Engineering Biotechnology (CBE 554), it gave me a deep understanding of various biotechnologies utilizing the basic biology knowledge I learned before.
 I also took a course from public health studies, Introduction to Biostatistics (PUBH 501).
 Rather than giving you theories in statistics, this course emphasizes on the application.
-I am also taking courses from The Wharton School (Management and Economics of Pharmaceutical and Biotechnology Industry, HCMG 863) and the Perelman School of Medicine (Intro to Drug Development, REG 612).
-I expect those courses to provide me more information about the management and regulation of the biotech and pharmaceutical industry.
-I believe the knowledge from those courses will play an important role in my future career.
+I also took courses from The Wharton School and the Perelman School of Medicine, which provided me more information about the management and regulation of the biotech and pharmaceutical industry.

 There are also many interesting extra-curricular activities.
 The one that I have to mention is the Penn Biotech Group (PBG) Healthcare Consulting.
 It gave me my first experience in consulting in the pharmaceutical field.
 It is the best opportunity to learn how to solve real-life problems using the knowledge from school when you have little experience.
-The Biotechnology Student Association (BSA) also offers various activities like socials and a Summer Internship Panel Q&A,
+The Biotechnology Student Association (BSA) also offers various activities that you can make connections with other students and professors as well.
+To gain more biological research experience, I also joined a lab at The Wistar Institute during the summer time and Fall 2017 as my independent study project.
+I found myself really interested in biological research from this experience and it also made me decided to go for a PhD. study.
+I really have enjoyed the time I've spent here at Penn.
+I believe the experiences here will lead me to a successful transaction to PhD study in biomedical science.

 Fall 2016 – Spring 2018

-My name is Suraj and I am a first-year Masters student in the Biopharmaceutical Engineering concentration.
+My name is Suraj and I am a second-year Masters student in the Biopharmaceutical Engineering concentration.
 The primary reason behind me choosing this program was its unique position at the junction of science and business.
 The interdisciplinary nature of the program adds a great deal of flexibility to the curriculum, allowing students to choose from courses offered by different verticals under the School of Engineering and Applied Sciences (SEAS) such as Chemical and Biomolecular Engineering (CBE), Bioengineering (BE), Computer and Information Sciences (CIS), Mechanical Engineering and Applied Mechanics (MEAM), etc. The program curriculum includes courses offered by schools outside SEAS, including but not limited to the School of Arts and Sciences (SAS), the Perelman School of Medicine (PSOM) and the Wharton School of Business.
 The immense flexibility in curriculum has allowed me to tailor my course selection to my interest.
 The Engineering Biotechnology course (CBE 554) provided the platform necessary for graduate study in Biotechnology.
-In the coming semesters, I plan to pick courses in drug discovery and development to further my interest in the pharmaceutical and biopharmaceutical industries.
-I also wish to obtain the Certificate in Engineering Entrepreneurship through courses in entrepreneurship and business oriented courses from Wharton and SEAS.
+I have picked courses relevant to the pharmaceutical industry such as those related to drug discovery and development, and pharmacology.
+I have also worked towards the Certificate in Engineering Entrepreneurship, and have thoroughly enjoyed these classes.

 Fall 2015 – Spring 2017